Lists of metalloids

 This is a list of 194 sources that list elements classified as metalloids.
 The sources are listed in chronological order.
 Lists of metalloids differ since there is no rigorous widely accepted definition of metalloid (or its occasional alias, 'semi-metal').
 Individual lists share common ground, with variations occurring at the margins.
 The elements most often regarded as metalloids are boron, silicon, germanium, arsenic, antimony and tellurium.
 Other sources may subtract from this list, add a varying number of other elements, or both.

 Overview

 Chronological list

-This table show which elements are included in each of 194 different lists of metalloids.
+This table shows which elements are included in each of 194 different lists of metalloids.
 A parenthesized symbol indicates an element whose inclusion in a particular metalloid list is qualified in some way by the author(s).
 The 'citations' rows show how many and what percentage of the authorities consider each element to be a metalloid, with qualified citations counted as one-half.